 Urban Designer – Sydney NSW

 We’re seeking a skilled and motivated urban designer to join our Strategic Planning and Urban Design Unit.
-You will provide urban design advice on projects including land use planning, transport and public domain project.
+You will provide design advice on projects including land use decisions, transport and public domain project.
 You will have tertiary qualifications in Urban Design, Architecture or a related discipline.

 Town Planner (Ongoing) – Queanbeyan NSW